CLARIAH/scholarly-web-annotation-server/discussion/handling-permissions.md

 + **group**: the group(s) who have access to the annotation.
 Each user represents their own group.
 Additional groups can be made that can have multiple members.
 Users may want to share an annotation with multiple users and/or multi-user groups, so this can be a list of groups (single-user and multi-user groups).
 + **public**: the public represents any user.
 The server may return *public* annotations for requests without an authenticated user.

-The owner of an annotation can have
+The owner of an annotation can have (What?)

 Types of operations permitted: